lucyc166/lucyc166.github.io/_pages/about.md

 Hi!
 I'm Lucy.
 I'm interested in researching exoplanets and cultivating equity in STEM education.

 With perpetually busy immigrant parents, I had to learn to navigate the world by myself -- from sports, to school, to college applications.
-From this process, I've found the power of mentorship: SO many people have shared their time to guide me to get me to where I am today.
+From this process, I've found the power of mentorship: SO many people have shared their time to guide me to get me to where I am today. <u><a href = "https://www.lucychen.tk/about">Read more about my story here →></a></u>

-Such mentorship was especially useful in the field of computer science.
-My first impression of the field was that it was dry and isolating.
-However, with support from computer science undergrads and Ph.D students at AI4ALL, I was shown to the engaging and empowering side of coding.
-Coming home, I guided my younger brother to code several projects in Python. <u><a href = site.about-me>Read more about my story here →></a></u>